TheSequel02/SurprisebasedLearning/README.txt

 Results are labeled as follows:
-	1. Results [number] [descriptions] refers to the results gathered without using SurNoR, these are here for comparison and test and series of parameters such as rewards used, or type of surprise
+	1. Results [number] [descriptions] refers to the results gathered without using a Surprised based learning (SBL) algorithm, these are here for comparison and test and series of parameters such as rewards used, or type of surprise
-	2. P[Number] refers to the results gathered when using the unmodified SurNoR algorithm, with P refering to the pc value which controls volatility, the number represents the Pc value used
+	2. P[Number] refers to the results gathered when using the unmodified SBL algorithm, with P refering to the pc value which controls volatility, the number represents the Pc value used
-	3. RP[Number] is structured the same way as P[Number], but the RP shows those results with the SurNoR algorithm modified to choose actions randomly for the early parts of their runs
+	3. RP[Number] is structured the same way as P[Number], but the RP shows those results with the SBL algorithm modified to choose actions randomly for the early parts of their runs

 Within all of these folders results are broken down further: